Shining Force Gaiden

-Shining Force Gaiden: Ensei – Jashin no Kuni he (シャイニング・フォース外伝 ～遠征・邪神の国へ～) is a 1992 tactical role-playing game released only in Japan for the Game Gear.
+Shining Force Gaiden: Ensei – Jashin no Kuni he (シャイニング・フォース外伝 ～遠征・邪神の国へ～) is a 1992 tactical role-playing game developed by Sonic!
+Software Planning and released by Sega only in Japan for the Game Gear.
 It takes place 20 years after the Shining Force, and is the first game in the Shining Force Gaiden series.

 In 1994, a remake of Gaiden and the sequel Shining Force: The Sword of Hajya was released for the Sega CD, titled Shining Force CD.
 Unlike the originals, this version was released in Japan, North America, and Europe.
 Shining Force CD also contains two new scenarios that continue the story of these two Gaiden games.

 Gameplay

 The game consists of a series of turn-based tactical battles interspersed with short cutscenes.
 Between cutscenes the player is allowed to save the game, promote characters, resurrect fallen characters, and sometimes buy and sell weapons and healing items.
 The combat and leveling mechanics are identical to those of Shining Force.